Schubert Class and cyclotomic nilHecke algebras: The Schubert class basis versus the basis

-\begin{proof} First, note that By a simple computation, one can easily observe that the determinants in the theorem remain unchanged if we restrict the order of the determinants to the corresponding length of the partitions.
-The observation allows us to use induction on the length $l$ of the partitions to prove the formulas.
+By a simple computation, one can easily observe that the determinants in the theorem remain unchanged if we restrict the order of the determinants to the corresponding length of the partitions.
+The observation allows us to use induction on the length of the partition (or its conjugate) to prove the formulas.